micmejia/bible-dump/NKJV/Matthew/Matt 4.md

 And he said to Him, "All these things I will give You if You will fall down and worship me."

 ###### 10
-Then Jesus said to him, [^b]"Away with you, Satan!
+Then Jesus said to him, "Away with you, Satan!
 For it is written, 'You shall worship the Lord your God, and Him only you shall serve.' "

 ###### 11
 Then the devil left Him, and behold, angels came and ministered to Him. ## Jesus Begins His Galilean Ministry